When it comes to the non-red country day 2 test, let us guide your choice.

 Take particular care with cheap COVID tests – double check that your provider is on the list and it’s not a scam.
 If the price seems ‘too good to be true’, it probably is!

 Check where your day 2 test is analysed

 It’s also worth looking at whether the test provider has their own lab facilities and can fulfil all testing promised.
 As demand increases, there may be a delay with despatch and analysis of testing kits if the provider you choose is not in control of their lab facilities.

 If your results are delayed, you’ll be putting friends and family at risk – and may even be asked to take a second test at your own expense – so the cheapest test might end up a false economy.

 Do I have to quarantine while I wait for results?

-If you’re travelling from a green list country into the UK you don’t need to quarantine while you await Day 2 test results.
-But be aware, if your country of origin changes status from Green to Amber, you will need to quarantine and purchase a Day 2 & Day 8 test package, and quarantine for 10 days.
+If you’re fully vaccinated travelling from a non-red list country into the UK you need to quarantine while you await Day 2 test results.
+But be aware, non-vaccinated travellers will need to quarantine and purchase a Day 2 & Day 8 test package, and quarantine for 10 days.
 You can potentially reduce this time using the Test-To-Release Scheme.

 Where can I buy a day 2 COVID test?

 Right here – MyHealthChecked offers reliable Day 2 testing.
 We are on the Government’s list as a private provider, and run our own labs – so you can be really confident about getting your test and results in good time .
 You can also pick up a MyHealthChecked Day 2 test package in Boots if you’d prefer.

 We hope you have found this guide useful.
 If you have any questions, please don’t hesitate to contact us for help and guidance navigating the latest rules and regulations.
 Our friendly customer services team are available here.